Master Schedule vs Milestone Schedule: What is Milestone Planning?

 A Milestone Schedule is a summary level schedule, which identifies the major project milestones.

-Milestone planning focuses on milestones instead of activities.
-Also, major deliverables, significant events, contractual obligations, and the company’s strategic goals are demonstrated in milestone schedules.
+This planning focuses on milestones instead of activities.
+Also, it includes major deliverables, significant events, contractual obligations and the company’s strategic goals.

 Project Schedule